Biomechanics is the the study of the action of external and internal forces on the living body, especially on the musculoskeletal system.

 - Assessment of muscle strength in the lower leg or foot

-- Gait analysis using specialised computer software to highlight any abnormalities in running or walking on a treadmill
+- Gait analysis using specialised computer software to highlight any abnormalities in running or walking

 - Force plate analysis of the feet in walking and running

 Gait analysis reveals the degree of poor, excessive or restricted movements of the feet, legs, hips and upper body.
 The purpose of this examination is to determine the cause of these movement patterns and then devise an appropriate treatment regime, individually tailored to fix the issues in both the short and long-term – minimising further injury risk and maximising performance.

 Treatment may include foot orthoses, foot and ankle mobilisation, advice on footwear, (we recommend the best running shoe shops, – Up and Running in Sheen,) exercise regimes, running drills and possible referral to another specialist.